 We are now also able to pars SNDCP-XID bytestreams.
 Finishing up the code took me longer than I thought.
 Dissecting XID messages is rather painful with its nested structures and optional fields (P-Bit!).
 I also learned that multiple compression fields can be appended one after another, there is no need to put each of it into a separate TLV field.
 The code works with the testvectors I picked from wireshark.
 Tomorrow I will test it on the ggsn code.

-#20 Updated by dexter almost 2 years ago
+#20 Updated by dexter about 2 years ago

 Status update: The SNDCP-XID code got some bugfixing here and there and now works find.
 We are now able to answer phone originated SNDCP-XID indications correctly.
 Currently I reject any request for compression, which causes the network to function normally again.
 When I accept the compression I can see "We don't support compression yet" in the log and some of the packets in wireshark have a PCOMP value set.
 This confirms that the compression in the phone got activated.
 I am still wondering if compression is something that explicitly has to be allowed within the APN settings.
 However, the k800i turned on its compression mode.
 In this case its RFC1144 only, but we finally have something to play with.